Develop your innovative projects with Companies & Campus!

 This program is aimed at research units of IEP partners and departments of the FHU, CHU of Montpellier, Nîmes or the Montpellier Cancer Institute.

-The project must therefore be carried out by 1 of the 16 PEI partners, in collaboration with a private partner (an existing company or a project to set up a new business).
+The project must be led by one of the 14 founding members of the PUI, in collaboration with a private partner (existing company or business start-up project leader).

 Allocated resources